calaldees/mapOfComputing/computing/CICD.md

     Cyclomatic complexity
-    NOT Lines of Code! (be careful what you measure) NOT for the business - a tool for the developers to make judgements
+    NOT Lines of Code! (be careful what you measure) NOT for the business - a tool for the developers to make judgements Run tests in paralall on CI and merge results (split alphabetically)

 CI + Tests - we dont need to ask permission/approval all the time - we've automated it